AdobeDocs/experience-platform.en/help/data-governance/api/marketing-actions.md

 A successful response returns HTTP Status 200 (OK) with a blank response body.

 You can confirm the deletion by attempting to [look up the marketing action](#look-up).
-You should receive a 404 (Not Found) error if the marketing action has been removed from the system.
+You should receive an HTTP 404 (Not Found) error if the marketing action has been removed from the system.